mitogen-hq/mitogen/docs/api.rst

     :param str path:
         If not :data:`None`, a filesystem path to write logs to.
-Otherwise, logs are written to :py:data:`sys.stderr`.
+Otherwise, logs are written to :data:`sys.stderr`.

     :param bool io:
         If :data:`True`, include extremely verbose IO logs in the output.
         Useful for debugging hangs, less useful for debugging application code.

     :param str level:
-        Name of the :py:mod:`logging` package constant that is the minimum level to log at.
+        Name of the :mod:`logging` package constant that is the minimum level to log at.
 Useful levels are ``DEBUG``, ``INFO``, ``WARNING``, and ``ERROR``.